-VII-18: Child Abuse - Neglect
+VII-18: Child Abuse, Neglect and Trafficking

 North Sanpete School District

 In order to comply with Utah law, Child Abuse or Neglect Reporting Requirements Utah Code §62A-4a-403(1) and Child Abuse and Neglect Reporting by School Personnel R277-401, it is the policy of